UK tech experts · info@vividrepairs.co.uk

 What makes this card stand out is the generous memory allocation.
 Whilst competitors at this price point often skimp with 8GB, the 16GB buffer means you won't hit VRAM limits in texture-heavy games.
 The PCIe 5.0 interface future-proofs your build, though you'll see minimal difference versus PCIe 4.0 in current games.
 Gigabyte's triple-fan WINDFORCE cooler keeps GPU temperatures around 68-72°C under load, which is proper impressive for a card pushing this much performance.

 The RX 9060 XT also excels at content creation tasks.
 Video editing in DaVinci Resolve and 3D rendering in Blender benefit from the large memory pool.
-AMD’s drivers have matured significantly, and I encountered zero stability issues during testing.
+AMD's drivers have matured significantly, and I encountered zero stability issues.
 For the money, this is the best all-rounder if your budget stretches to £429.99.
 See our full Gigabyte Radeon RX 9060 XT Gaming Graphics Card review for detailed benchmarks.

 Ray tracing performance sits between Nvidia's RTX 5060 and 5060 Ti.
 It's not the fastest for RT workloads, but AMD's FSR 3 upscaling technology helps maintain playable frame rates when you enable ray traced effects.
 The card draws around 220W under full load, so a quality 650W PSU handles it comfortably.